Australian PM wants to ask China's Xi to lift trade barriers | Business

 A face-to-face meeting between the Chinese and Australian leaders would mark a major reset in a bilateral relationship that plumbed new depths under the nine-year rule of Australia's previous conservative government.

-Beijing had banned minister-to-minister contacts and imposed a series of official and unofficial trade barriers on products including wine, coal, beef, seafood and barley in recent years that cost Australian exporters 20 billion Australian dollars ($13 billion) a year.
+Beijing had banned minister-to-minister contacts and imposed a series of official and unofficial trade barriers on products including wine, coal, beef, seafood and barley in recent years that cost Australian exporters 20 billion Australian dollars (USD 13 billion) a year.

 Albanese said a meeting with Xi was "not locked in at this point in time."
 But China lifting economic sanctions was the first priority in returning to normal relations, he said.